 Ever the good businessman, Remington then marketed the best of these inventions.
 The mid-20th century creation of a Custom Shop would capture the talents and experience of the company's gunsmiths and craftsmen in an environment that made the best use of them.
 Their goal was to offer customers the kind of hands-on treatment to make them loyal shooters for life.
 Nearly 50 years later, Remington's Custom Shop is a successful enterprise.
 It offers a wide array of firearms and services that continue to grow in scope and complexity.

-The modern Custom Shop employs 12 gunsmiths with an average experience level of 30 years within Remington Arms.
+Current Operations The modern Custom Shop employs 12 gunsmiths with an average experience level of 30 years within Remington Arms.
 Though most of their work centers on rifles, the Custom Shop offers a "sky's the limit" list of options for Remington's shotgun lines as well.

 Rifle work is divided into several series: Hunter, Target/Tactical, Historical, Rimfire, 40X and High Grade.
 Many choices fall within each of these categories, but as this is a truly custom operation, the options are nearly limitless.
 One thing the Custom Shop doesn't do is the type of aftermarket modifications typically performed by gunsmiths.
 If they did the small jobs, such as drop-in trigger replacements, they wouldn't be able to satisfy their larger customer base with newly built custom guns.
 However, the Custom Shop will rework a customer's existing rifle or shotgun into a sleek beauty or tricked-out tactical wonder.